OxygenGroupBE/AIHackathon2024/CoPilotReminder/readme.md

 --- accounting department

 * Main features
---- Generate a reminder text based on the customer language and the level of severity.
+#Generate a reminder text based on the customer language and the level of severity.
 --- levels:
 --- first: generates a polite reminder text
 --- second: generates a stronger reminder text
 --- last: generates a text with legal clause